 Some tax software companies offer audit defense for a fee as a kind of insurance policy in case you get audited.
 If you do, tax professionals may be on retainer to help navigate the system.

 Remember that you have rights when you’re being audited by the IRS, Pinck says.
+A document detailing your rights should be included with the initial contact notice, he says.
 Those include the right to professional treatment by the IRS auditor and a right to representation.
 You also have a right to appeal within the IRS and the courts.

 Finally, a word to the wise: If the result of an audit is that you owe additional tax to Uncle Sam, it may also impact your state return, Pinck says.
+The IRS and states have an agreement to share audit results, he adds.
 Look into amending your state return as soon as possible to limit fees and penalties.

 More from U.S. News